TangibleInc/template-system/framework/api/readme.md

 The API module replaces the AJAX module in the plugin framework with a new interface using browser-native `fetch()` instead of `jQuery.ajax()`.

-First used in admin settings form, but designed to work with the Form module.
+Designed to work in various contexts:

+- Admin settings form
+- Form module on frontend
+- React app via WordPress REST API